Everyone has an accent, and it’s part of what makes us unique.

 - Professionals who want to improve their communication at work

-Many people looking to modify their accent seek the help of a Speech-Language Pathologist (SLPs).
-These professionals will work with you to better understand your speech needs, identify communication problems, and learn about your goals or what you’d like to change.
+Many people looking to modify their accent seek the help of a speech-language pathologist (SLP).
+These professionals will work with you to understand your speech needs, identify communication problems, and learn about your goals or what you’d like to change.